Yankee Pedigree

 A General Court Martial

-At the court-martial in Cambridge, which immediately followed, Church admitted penning the letter (typical ploy) but declared he intended to impress the British with the Continental Army’s strength to prevent an attack while it was still short of ammunition.
-And he thought it might help bring about an end to hostilities.
-Although impressing the British probably helped Washington’s situation, the latter was an indicator of Church’s ambivalence.
-Because there was no “espionage statute” and America was not yet an independent nation and thus could not be “betrayed,” the court, with Washington presiding, determined Church engaged in a “criminal correspondence with the British.”
+During the court-martial in Cambridge that immediately followed, Church admitted to writing the letter (a typical ploy) but insisted he aimed to display the Continental Army’s strength to deter an attack while it was still low on ammunition.
+He believed it might also help bring about an end to hostilities.
+While impressing the British probably benefited Washington’s position, this belief showed Church’s ambivalence.
+Because there was no “espionage statute” and America wasn’t yet an independent nation and therefore could not be “betrayed,” the court, presided over by Washington, concluded that Church engaged in a “criminal correspondence with the British.”

 Report to Congress

-On Oct.
-5, 1775, General George Washington wrote the President of the Continental Congress, John Jay, to inform him that a letter from Dr. Benjamin Church, surgeon general of the Continental Army, to Lt.
+On October 5, 1775, General George Washington wrote to John Jay, the President of the Continental Congress, to notify him that a letter from Dr. Benjamin Church, the surgeon general of the Continental Army, to Lt.
 Gen. Thomas Gage, the British commander in chief for North America, had been intercepted.
-His case was then referred to the Continental Congress for punishment with this report from Washington to the President of Congress:
+His case was then forwarded to the Continental Congress for punishment, along with this report from Washington to the President of Congress:

 I have now a painful though necessary duty to perform, respecting Doctor Church, the Director of the Hospital.
 About a week ago, Mr. Secretary Ward, of Providence, sent up one Wainwood, an inhabitant of Newport, to me with a letter directed to Major Cane in Boston, in occult letters, which he said had been left with Wainwood some time ago by a woman who was kept by Doctor Church.
 She had before pressed Wainwood to take her to Captain Wallace, Mr. Dudley, the Collector, or George Rowe, which he declined.
 She gave him the letter with strict injunctions to deliver it to either of these gentlemen.
 He, suspecting some improper correspondence, kept the letter and after some time opened it, but not being able to read it, laid it up, where it remained until he received an obscure letter from the woman, expressing an anxiety as to the original letter.
 He then communicated the whole matter to Mr. Ward, who sent him up with the papers to me.
 I immediately secured the woman, but for a long time she was proof against every threat and persuasion to discover the author.
 However she was at length brought to a confession and named Doctor Church.
 I then immediately secured him and all his papers.
 Upon the first examination he readily acknowledged the letter and said that it was designed for his brother, etc. The army and country are exceedingly irritated.